SKY-AK05/Annotation_check/README.md

 4.  **Schema Generation**: The validated text content of the GT file is securely sent to a server-side AI model (Genkit) to generate the evaluation rules (the "Eval Schema").
 5.  **Storage**: All uploaded data (file content, extracted images, and the generated schema) is stored temporarily in-memory in the user's browser during the session. **No user data is permanently stored on any server or database**, ensuring privacy and security.
 The data is discarded when the page is refreshed.

-> **Note:** Because Annotator AI runs entirely in-browser with no persistent backend, users must ensure they do not refresh the page mid-session.
-This architecture was chosen for maximum data privacy and portability, especially in education or regulated environments.
+> **Note on Privacy & Data Handling:** Because Annotator AI runs almost entirely in-browser with no persistent backend, users must ensure they do not refresh the page mid-session.
+This architecture was chosen for maximum data privacy and portability.
+Only the annotation file's text content (not images or personal data) is sent to the server-side Genkit model for schema generation.
+All evaluation runs and full data processing happen locally.

 ---

-## 3. Code Modification Flow
+## 3. Rule Customization Without Code Changes

-A key feature of Annotator AI is its ability to **dynamically generate evaluation logic without modifying the core application code.** This is a crucial distinction: the core application logic is immutable and secure, and does not change at runtime.
+A key feature of Annotator AI is its ability to **dynamically generate evaluation logic without modifying the core application code.** The core application logic is immutable and secure, and does not change at runtime.
 Instead, it modifies the *parameters* for the evaluation.

 Here's how it works:
 1.  **Dynamic Rule Generation**: When the GT file is uploaded, its content is sent to an AI model.
 The model's sole purpose is to analyze the structure of the data and return a configuration object, called an `EvalSchema`.
 This object contains the labels, attributes, and a human-readable pseudocode representation of the evaluation logic.
 2.  **User-Editable Logic**: The generated pseudocode is displayed in a text box.
 A user can **manually edit this pseudocode** to adjust the evaluation logic before running it.
 For instance, they could remove an attribute from being checked.
 3.  **In-Memory Changes**: These changes, whether generated by the AI or edited by the user, exist only in the application's state for the current session.
 They are temporary and are not saved to any file or database.